Join the mailing list (link above) to be notified of upcoming sessions

 "I’m currently a Senior Research Fellow at Monash University in Melbourne, Australia.
 My scientific path started in genetics and biochemistry, continued through

-biology and bioinformatics, then to image analysis — where I connected with the Scientific Python community and got hooked on open source development.
-I’ve since become a
+computational biology and bioinformatics, then to image analysis — where I connected with the Scientific Python community and got hooked on open source development.
+I’ve

 "I am currently a PhD student working on an open source interactive interface for cell segmentation and tracking optimisation.
 I work part time as a software engineer

 making contributions to open source software, and am a napari core developer.

 I am passionate about scientific software, open source development and open research.
 I love sharing my knowledge with others and making software development accessible for